 How to delay loading of specific services

-To create a service dependency for Microsoft Exchange services:
+To create a service dependency to make SMSMSE load after Microsoft Exchange services:

 - On the Windows taskbar, click Start > Run.